Shippable/docs/sources/platform/workflow/job/runsh.md

         versionNumber:    <number of the version you want to pin>
       - IN:           <gitRepo resource>
         showBuildStatus:  true
+        vote:
+          on_success:
+            Verified: 1
+            Code-Review: 2
+          on_failure:
+            Verified: -1
+            Code-Review: -2
       - IN:           <cliConfig with scope support>
         scopes:
           - scope     <scope that you want configured>